philboiv1n/wasm4-docker/AssemblyScript/README.md

 docker run -it -p 4444:4444 -v $(pwd):/usr/src/app --name wasm4-as wasm4-as
 ```

-Your docker container should be started and a shell (to that container) should be available.
+A shell access to your Docker container should start.

-You can restart that same container (later) with the following commands
+You can restart that same container (later) with the following command

 ```
 docker start -ai wasm4-as